 LDN is generally very well tolerated, but patients may experience insomnia, headaches, or unusually vivid dreams when first starting the medication.
 These side effects are usually minor and dissipate after a week or two of taking LDN.

 Because naltrexone is only produced in 50-milligram tablets, prescriptions for LDN do need to be filled at a compounding pharmacy.
-A list of reliable compounding pharmacies for LDN, along with filler recommendations, can be found here.
-Because LDN is off label, it’s unlikely that insurance companies will cover it, but the out-of-pocket cost of LDN is only about $40 per month, making it more affordable than many drugs on the market.
+And, because LDN is off label, it’s unlikely that insurance companies will cover it, but the out-of-pocket cost of LDN is only about $40 per month, making it more affordable than many drugs on the market.

 One downside of LDN is that there’s not a standardized dose, and the most effective dose for a given patient may be anywhere from 1.25 to 4.5 milligrams.
 We typically start patients on 1 to 1.5 milligrams, then gradually increase to 4.5 milligrams and see how they do.
 From my experience, I’ve seen most people end up around 2.5 to 3 milligrams.